acvid3/acme-data-room/README.md

 frontend (built with `VITE_API_BASE=/api`) and proxies `/api/*` to the API service.
 The browser only ever talks to the gateway, so the `SameSite=Lax` auth cookie is stored and sent correctly — splitting frontend and API across separate subdomains would break it.
+The gateway sets `client_max_body_size 55m` so uploads up to the API limit (server default 50MB) pass — nginx's own default cap is 1MB.

 Redeploy with the idempotent script (wires cross-service URLs):